IceForClass/Compost/README.md

 ### Database Configuration

 1. Run the command `php artisan migrate` to create the database tables.
-2. Run the command `php artisan migrate --seed` to populate the database with initial data.
+2. Run the command `php artisan db:seed` to populate the database with initial data.

+Upon subsequent deploys, `php artisan migrate:fresh --seed` can be used.

 ### Project Build